 Asbestos Reporting in US Products Will Resume After Recent EPA Settlement

 Previously, loopholes in the EPA’s years of regulations allowed contaminated products to reach the market.
 For example, asbestos-containing talc and adhesives were found in children’s toys, perfumes, and more.
 Moreover, even as the agency banned some uses of friable asbestos (like asbestos textured paint), other uses continued.
-Additionally, legacy uses (also known as preexisting uses) of the cancer-causing substance were not regulated.
+Additionally, legacy uses (also known as preexisting uses) of the cancer-causing substance was not regulated.

 With the settlement, the EPA seeks to end a lawsuit questioning the federal agency’s ability to track and analyze public health risks.
 Now, the EPA will collect data from the companies that handle asbestos.
 The asbestos information will include:

-- Amount made, mined, and manufactured
+- Amount made, mined. and manufactured

 - Imported amounts and in what form (i.e., raw or processed)